nanotech-empa/blender-atomic-loader/README.md

 bl.draw_atoms(frame,'Au')
 ```

-Finally, adjust the camera view and lighting and eventually render the image by pressing ('F12').
+Finally, adjust the camera view and the lighting.
+To render the image press ('F12').
 Here an example using Cycle Render and HDRI lighting:

 ![Shade Smooth](.imgs_readme/result.png)